-From early spring through early autumn, the Pacific Northwest is alive with the color of flowers.
+From early spring through early autumn, flower blooms in the Pacific Northwest are alive with color.

 Whether you are a photographer, gardener or just love festivals, these celebrations of everything floral will entice you to time your visit to coincide with a colorful flower festival.